-Under Optical Properties, in the Transparency list, select Translucent, Transparent, and Optical quality.
+On the Limit Stage under Optical, aesthetic and acoustic properties, set the Transparency to Translucent, Transparent, and Optical quality.

 Click Apply.

 Example results: Alumina (translucent) and Diamond.

 Exercise 9 - Using the Engineering Solver

 Design requirements are often specified in terms of geometry, loading, and maximum deflections.
 The Engineering Solver tool converts these engineering requirements into material properties, which can then be applied in Limit stages to screen for suitable materials.